davidheineman/acl-search/README.md

     - Put query in URL (?q=XXX)

-    - Move code to github and index to hf, then use this to download the index: from huggingface_hub import snapshot_download

-        # Download indexed repo at: https://huggingface.co/davidheineman/colbert-acl
-        !mkdir "acl"
-        index_name = snapshot_download(repo_id="davidheineman/colbert-acl", local_dir="acl")
     - Make indexing much easier
         (currently, the setup involves manually copying the CPP files becuase there is a silent failure, this also should be possible to do on Google Collab, or even MPS)
         - Make index save in parent folder